-The best Italian sauce you will ever taste
+The best original Italian sauce you will ever taste

-An Italian cuisine, ragù is a meat-based sauce which is most commonly served with pasta.
+Ragù, an Italian cuisine is a meat-based sauce which is most commonly served with pasta.
 In southern Italian regions, ragùs are often prepared from substantial quantities of large, whole cuts of meat.
 After a long braise (or simmer), the meats are then removed and may be served as a separate course without the pasta.
-As a result you have a starter and a delicious fall-off-the-bone-meat second course all in one pot!
+As a result, best of all, you have a starter and a delicious fall-off-the-bone-meat second course all in one pot!

-It’s a true crowd-pleasing dish — rich, hearty and very simple to make!
+It’s a true crowd-pleasing dish — rich, hearty and more important, simple to make!

 - 1.5 LBS. / 600 gram each of veal, pork and lamb